Travelport-xx/travelport-uapi-tutorial/index.md

 The red boxes show you the tab you need to use to get to this configuration option and where to supply the values.
 The values are included in your sign-up documents from the TravelPort website.
 Note that each of the parameters is of the form -Dxxx="yyy" and are separated by spaces.
 The values are always quoted and the names always begin with "travelport".

-After you have made the adjustments necessary for your account to this panel, return to [WSDLService](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/WSDLService.java) file one last time.
+After you have made the adjustments necessary for your account to this panel, return to the [WSDLService](https://github.com/iansmith/travelport-uapi-tutorial/blob/master/src/com/travelport/uapi/unit1/WSDLService.java) file one last time.
 You'll see the `URLPrefix` value is set like this near the top of the file:

 ```java
 static protected String URLPREFIX = "file:///Users/iansmith/tport-workspace/uapijava/";